Indrajeet-S/leetcode-board/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployment on vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is with [Vercel](https://vercel.com/) , created by the same team behind Next.js.
+To deploy, follow these steps:

+1.Push your code to GitHub, GitLab, or Bitbucket.<br>
+2.Sign in to[Vercel](https://vercel.com/) .<br>
+3.Connect your repository.<br>
+4.Configure deployment settings if needed.<br>
-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For more details, see the [Next.js deployment documentation](https://nextjs.org/docs/deployment) .